 Spending time amongst the tree-lined paths or pausing on the Woodland Walk will allow you to soak up these sounds, but don’t forget to look up.
 There is a hive of activity in and amongst the tops of the trees to be enjoyed.
 From spotting feathery silhouettes against the backdrop of the changing skies to hearing the fevered pecking of a woodpecker, with its resonating 'drumming', instantly recognisable.
 The woodland offers some magical mindful moments as our resourceful little birds go about their business.

-Other creatures to look out for as spring blossoms on Brownsea include:
+Other flora and fauna to look out for as autumn arrives and takes hold include:

 - Fabulous fungi - it wouldn't be autumn without these colourful, beautiful, diverse mushrooms, toadstools and moulds appearing.
 This curious kingdom starts to appear on rotten logs and dead trees amongst other places, all over the island.

 - Autumn fruits - laden trees and shrubs start to change colour and the sweet chestnut, beech and hazel in fruit, offer a fine bounty for squirrels preparing for winter.
 An abundance of blackberries nestle proudly within the brambles providing a crop for Brownsea's birds to enjoy.

 - Deer - Brownsea's sika stags make eerie cries at this time of year, usually at dawn or dusk as they begin the rut.